TRAN-Gia-Quoc-Bao/Course-MPC/README.md

 # Exercises for MPC course

-This dedicated course in model predictive control (MPC) was given by Prof. Mazen Alamir, from September to November 2020.
+This dedicated course in Model Predictive Control (MPC) was given by Prof. Mazen Alamir, from September to November 2020.

 Its content can be found at https://www.mazenalamir.fr/MPC/.